kidatti/chrome-copy-tabs/COPYTABS_en.md

+A tool to save web pages in folders like bookmarks.
-Save browser tabs like bookmarks, copy page titles and URLs, and export pages in HTML or Markdown formats
+Copy page titles and URLs, and export pages in HTML or Markdown formats.

+You can save reference articles and pass the list to tools like Notebook LM.

 ## Main Features

+### Bookmark Function
+- Save current tab or all tabs in bulk (excluding duplicate URLs)
+- Copy saved lists as "URLs only" or "Titles and URLs"
+- Manage marked tabs:
+  - Organize with folders
+  - Display latest 5 tabs in popup
+  - Click to open, delete button to remove
+  - View all tabs in separate window

 ### Tab Copy Function
 - Copy title and URL of current tab or all tabs